 - Preheat oven to 350F.
 Have two six-ounce ramekins and a cookie sheet ready.

 - Take one dough piece out of the refrigerator.
 On a lightly floured surface, roll it into a circle slightly bigger than your ramekin.
 Line the bottom and sides of the ramekin with the crust, patching it together if necessary.
-Fill the crust with half of the pie filling.
+Fill the crust with 1 cup pie filling.

 - Take another dough piece and roll into a circle just big enough to cover the top.
 Place it on top and seal the edges.
 Cut a few slits in the top to let steam escape.